schungx/Dojo-TypeScript/Manual.md

 You MUST be using TypeScript version 0.9.5 or higher (with generics support).

-When using the command line compiler, use the "--module amd" flag since Dojo works with AMD-style modules.
+When using the command line compiler, use the `--module amd` flag since Dojo works with AMD-style modules.

 Your TypeScript environment must be setup to compile using AMD-style modules.
-In Visual Studio with Web Essentials, you *used* to be able to set "Use the AMD module" to true under Web Essentials-TypeScript.
+In Visual Studio with Web Essentials, you *used* to be able to set `Use the AMD module` to true under Web Essentials-TypeScript.

 New versions of Web Essentials no longer support TypeScript, and you must now find the settings under Tools-Options-Text Editor-TypeScript.